The Ultimate Guide to Two-Factor Authentication

 While this may seem like a headache, there’s a lot on the line.
 You might store info like your age, relationship status, bank account info, home address, and so on.

 Every now and then you hear news stories of people who lost their information to third parties after a cyber attack.
 And unfortunately, it could very well happen to you too.
-Whether you’re signing in to Facebook or checking your bank statement, multi-factor authentication protects you from fraud, identity theft, and financial or personal loss.
+Whether you’re signing in to Facebook or checking your bank statement, multi-factor protects you from fraud, identity theft, and financial or personal loss.

 After entering your password, the website will ask you to enter a verification code they sent via SMS.
 If you set up an email address to link with your phone number, you also get it forwarded to your email.